dwrrehman/programming_language/readme.md

 The language has only _two_ priorities:

- - __Maximal runtime performance__: The language aims to allow a skilled programmer to write programs that execute _as fast as physically possible_ on the given target.
+ - __Maximal runtime performance__: The language should allow a skilled programmer to write programs that:

+	- execute _as fast as physically possible_ on the given target, and/or
+	- have a memory size of as small as possible.

- - __Brutal simplicity and minimalism__: The compiler's _total_ source code is limited to 1000 lines.
+ - __Brutal simplicity and minimalism__: The compiler's _total_ source code is limited to 700 lines.

 ### What this language does NOT care about: